A medley of books and experiments

 In each program, I chose the best book of experiments I could find.
 Informative, interesting, illustrated.
-In B, this book is Science Activities, Volume 1, with experiments on water, magnets, and light and mirrors.
+In B, this book is Science Activities, Volume 1, with homeschool science experiments on water, magnets, and light and mirrors.

 Sonlight adds extensive homeschool science kits to the book of experiments.
 These are boxes of materials that you probably don't have lying around the house, plus the stuff that, even if you own it, you're not likely to put your hands on at a moment's notice: everything from marbles and powerful magnets to wire, thumbtacks, straws, mirrors, seeds, and paperclips.